Tom Rosenthal (actor)

 Thomas Alan Smith Rosenthal (born 14 January 1988) is an English actor, comedian and writer.
-He is best known for his television roles as Johnny Goodman in Friday Night Dinner (2011–2020) and Marcus Gallo in Plebs (2013–2022).
+He is best known for his television roles as Jonny Goodman in Friday Night Dinner (2011–2020) and Marcus Gallo in Plebs (2013–2022).
 He has written and performed three stand-up comedy shows: Child of Privilege (2011), благодаря (2013), and Manhood (2019–2020), the latter of which received critical acclaim at the 2019 Edinburgh Fringe Festival.

 Early life

-Thomas Alan Smith Rosenthal was born in the Hammersmith area of London on 14 January 1988, the son of Newsnight producer Christine (née Smith) and television sports presenter Jim Rosenthal.
+Thomas Alan Smith Rosenthal was born in the Hammersmith area of London on 14 January 1988, the son of Newsnight producer Christine and television sports presenter Jim Rosenthal.
 He is of German-Jewish descent through his father, with one of his paternal great-grandfathers being German-Jewish physician and writer Oscar Levy.
 He was once dubbed a "super-smart child of privilege" by the London Evening Standard.
 He grew up in Cookham, Berkshire, and went to Reading Blue Coat School before studying philosophy at King's College London.
 His early comedic influences were the TV shows Spaced, Brass Eye, and Da Ali G Show.